knowledge center

 5. A canine urinary tract infection.

-Blood in dog urine should not be taken lightly, so make an appointment to have your dog examined by a vet.
+Dog peeing and pooping blood should not be taken lightly, so make an appointment to have your dog examined by a vet.
 It has been documented that once a dog has had an infection or urinary problem the odds of it happening again are much greater.

 Once the vet examines your dog and confirms the diagnosis that it is a urinary tract infection, you must discuss the kind of treatment to be administered.
 You can choose the conventional antibiotic treatment that carries adverse side effects that can be more dangerous than the illness or a natural remedy that is safe and effective.